A complete list of all the martial arts weapons

 • Pang – In Cantonese, the Chinese version of the Bo

-• Piandao – A chinese saber (dao) with a deeply curved blade (designed to slash and draw-cu)
+• Piandao – A Chinese saber (dao) with a deeply curved blade (designed to slash and draw cuts)

 Q